-The Litter Project is a 3-year programme run by Sustainable Coastlines aiming to create a grassroots solution to beach litter in New Zealand.
-A national litter database is being established to record not only litter but also to track trends.
+Litter Intelligence is a long-term programme run by Sustainable Coastlines in collaboration with the Ministry for the Environment, Department of Conservation and Statistics New Zealand.
+It aims to create a grassroots solution to litter in New Zealand.
+A national litter database – a first in New Zealand – is being established to record not only litter but also to track trends.
 The goal is to be able to use this data to change local behaviour, seeing which measures are the most effective in reducing rubbish long term.

 Reach: New Zealand, regional

 Nature of science focus: Online citizen science (OCS) projects can be used to develop any of the Nature of Science (NoS) substrands.
 Identify aspects of NoS that your students need to further develop or understand more fully and then frame your unit to be very clear about these things when you do them.

 Science capability focus: Gather and interpret data, Use evidence, Engage with science

 Science focus: pollution, environmental science, plastics, properties of materials, sustainability

 - Litter can be grouped into different types based on its properties.

 - Recycling codes and practices are based on the properties of the materials.

 - We can recycle some kinds of rubbish more easily than others.